Fully-Funded PhD Studentships: Computer Science Research Centre and Techmodal

 How to apply

-Interviews will take place on Friday 3rd May 2019.
-If you have not heard from us by 10th May 2019, we thank you for your application but on this occasion you have not been successful.
+Interviews will take place in early July (to be confirmed).
+If you have not heard from us by 30 June 2019, we thank you for your application but on this occasion you have not been successful.